Ad-White/art_emporium/README.md

 **Artists Page**

-- Within the navigation system for this website, I have included a page to contain the profile information assocciated to each of the artists featured within the site.
+- Within the navigation system for this website, I have included a page to contain the profile information associated to each of the artists featured within the site.
 Allowing user's the ability to gain valuable information as to the artists history.

 ![screenshot](documentation/chrome/artists.png)